stitchfix/stitchfix.github.io/_posts/2015-02-25-elasticsearch-and-denormalization.md

 objects in a presenter class to keep business logic away from your HAML or ERB.
 Since the process of building up a hash to push into an ElasticSearch index is basically the same we decided to use one class to do both jobs.
-We start with a 'denormalizer' class that flattens out the many objects that make up sample view.
+We start with a 'denormalizer' class that flattens out the many objects that make up the sample view.
 The `SampleDenormalizer` looks like this:

 [presenter-pattern]: http://nithinbekal.com/posts/rails-presenters/ "Nithin Bekal on Presenters in Rails"